Spa Business Plan Template & Example

 As with most services, labor expenses are the key cost drivers for spas.
 Specialists are paid through a combination of salaries and commission, rewarding them for performance and making specialists an active part in business retention and development.

-The major cost drivers for the company’s operation will consist of:
+The major cost drivers for the spa’s operation will consist of:

 • Commission paid to specialists on a per-service basis